MINER: Multiscale Implicit Neural Representations: Experimental Results

 \paragraph{Fitting 3D point clouds.}

-Inpsired by Convolutional occupancy networks~\cite{peng2020convolutional}, we utilized signed density function where the value was 1 inside the mesh and 0 outside.
+Inspired by Convolutional occupancy networks~\cite{peng2020convolutional}, we utilized signed density function where the value was 1 inside the mesh and 0 outside.
 We sampled a total of one billion points, resulting in a $1024\times1024\times1024$ occupancy volume.
 We then optimized MINER over four scales for a maximum of 2000 iterations at each scale.
 We experimented with logistic loss and MSE and found the MSE resulting in signficantly faster convergence.
+We divided the volume into disjoint blocks of size $16\times16\times16$.
 The learning rate was set to $10^{-3}$.
-We set the number of features to 22 and the number of hidden layers to 2 for MLP for each block at all scales.
-We then constructed mesh from the resultant occupancy volumes using marching cubes~\cite{lorensen1987marching}.
-We compared our results against ACORN, and convolutional occupancy networks for accuracy and timing comparison, and screened poisson reconstruction (SPSR)~\cite{kazhdan2013screened} for comparing quality of reconstruction.
-For SPSR, which takes in point clouds, we sampled 5 million points from the object's surface as input.
+We set the number of features to 16 and the number of hidden layers to 2 for MLP for each block at all scales.
+As with images, we set the per-block MSE stopping threshold to be $10^{-4}$, and did not include positional encoding for the inputs.
+We then constructed meshes from the resultant occupancy volumes using marching cubes~\cite{lorensen1987marching}.
+We compared our results against ACORN and convolutional occupancy networks for accuracy and timing comparisons.
+For ACORN, we used the implementation and the hyperparameters provided by the original authors.
+For convolutional occupancy networks, we used 200,000 randomly sampled points from the volume as input.
+Comparisons against screened Poisson surface reconstruction (SPSR)~\cite{kazhdan2013screened}, which does not utilize neural networks but requires local normals, is included in the supplementary.